 What are the benefits of spaying?

 Additionally, spaying can benefit your pet's health.
 It reduces the risk of female reproductive system diseases and eliminates the possibility of severe uterine infections.
-Studies show that spaying at a young age also lowers the risk of developing mammary cancer.
+Studies show that spaying at a young age also lowers the risk of developing mammary (breast) cancer.

 What happens during a spaying procedure?